erwa/monero-tracing/README.md

 * NewestGroupedAfter201701 - same as NewestGroupedBefore201701, except for inputs from 201701 or later
 * AnonSetSizes - for inputs with 0 to 10 mixins, the number of such inputs with anonymity set sizes of 1 through (numMixins + 1)
 * AnonSetSizesX - same as AnonSetSizes, except after simulating a breach of a fraction X of non-fully-deduced inputs
+* DestKeysRingCT - each line has the format `txId inputIdx keyId` where txId maps to line (txId - 1) of TxHashesAll, `inputIdx` is the `inputIdx`th input (0-indexed) of the transaction, and `keyId` maps to line number (keyId - 1) of InputKeysAll.
+* TracedInputsAllWithKeys - each line has the format `txId inputIdx keyId`